osrf-migration/vrx-wiki/tutorials/rxi/custom_worlds.md

 ### Customize

-Using the process described above, complete the following by modifying your `rxi.world.xacro` fild:
+Using the process described above, complete the following by modifying your `rxi.world.xacro` field:

 * Generate a new randomized obstacle field with
   * 10 of the `a5` buoys